Alberta's Clean Energy Story

 Alberta believes we will get there by establishing realistic targets and regulations today, and investing in clean energy technology for tomorrow.

-- Key industries: energy, agriculture, forestry, manufacturing, information and communication technologies, tourism
+- Key industries: energy, construction, manufacturing, real estate and professional services

-- Natural gas production: 5 trillion cubic feet/year
+- Natural gas production: 10.1 billion cubic feet/day

 - Taxes: lowest overall regime in Canada